JasonP02/JasonP02.github.io/_projects/cup-manipulation.md

 ---

 ## Overview
-Two-semester research project focused on autonomous manipulation of water-filled cups using the LoCoBot platform.
+Two-semester research project at the [Intelligent Sensing](https://websites.umass.edu/xiandu/) Lab at UMass Amherst focused on autonomous manipulation of water-filled cups using the LoCoBot platform.
 Sadly there was a fire in the lab, and I transitioned to a different project with deep learning.

 ## Technical Details
 • Implemented ROS control systems
 • Developed computer vision pipeline
 • Created trajectory planning algorithms

-• Built liquid dynamics compensation
+• Liquid dynamics adjustment algorithm with PID

 <div class="tech-stack">
   <span class="tech-tag">ROS</span>